 Early evidence indicates that analyst coverage tends to vary with certain firm characteristics such as business risk, size, and quality (e.g., Bhushan, 1989; Chung and Jo, 1996; and Lang, Lins, and Miller, 2004).
 These observable firm characteristics and/or an unobservable latent factor could possibly affect corporate cash policy and analyst coverage simultaneously, resulting in a biased coefficient estimation and incorrect inference.
 This paper endeavors to identify means for mitigating this endogeneity concern.
-First, I use the expected analyst coverage from the two-stage least squares method using the industry median number of analysts as the instrument variable and the lagged values of analyst coverage as alternatives.
-Second, I use the residual values from the Poisson model regression to take control of the nonnegative integer feature of analyst coverage.
-I take the residual from the regression of analyst coverage on all control variables that can determine the level of cash holdings and thus can be considered orthogonal to all variables that could affect analysts' decisions.
-The positive relationship between cash holdings and analyst coverage is robust to all three model alternatives.
-Third, I study the time-series effect of analyst coverage by examining the effect of a change in analyst coverage on the change in cash holdings, while using the two-stage least squares method to control for the potential endogeneity issue.
+First, I use the expected analyst coverage from the two-stage least squares method using the industry median number of analysts as an instrument variable and the lagged values of analyst coverage as alternatives.8 The positive relationship between cash holdings and analyst coverage is robust to these two model alternatives.
+Second, I study the time-series effect of analyst coverage by examining the effect of a change in analyst coverage on the change in cash holdings, while using the two-stage least squares method to control for the potential endogeneity issue.
 The regression result shows a positive incremental effect of a change in analyst coverage on a change in cash holdings.
-Fourth, I relate the impact of analyst coverage on cash holdings with the experiment of Regulation Fair Disclosure (Reg FD).
+Third, I relate the impact of analyst coverage on cash holdings with the experiment of Regulation Fair Disclosure (Reg FD).
 A temporary reduced impact of analyst coverage on corporate cash policy in the short-term post-Reg FD period combined with the gradual increase of the impact in the long-term period also confirms the positive relationship between cash holdings and analyst coverage.

-Most importantly, to fully overcome the endogeneity issue that could potentially bias our estimations, I employ a non-standard approach from a unique dataset to perform a novel comparison of cash holdings between public and private firms.
+Most importantly, to fully overcome the endogeneity issue that could potentially bias the estimations, I employ a non-standard approach from a unique dataset to perform a novel comparison of cash holdings between public and private firms.
 Given private firms have no analyst coverage, this clear identity allows us to mitigate the possible endogeneity concern.
 With a lower degree of information disclosure, private firms suffer from greater information asymmetry, which results in higher cost of capital.
 The cost of risk hedging can be relatively high, given a higher level of financial frictions (Brav, 2009; Bigelli and Sánchez-Vidal, 2011).
 Presumably, private firms tend to rely more on internal financing by stockpiling cash.
 However, from the regression estimates, I find the striking result that public firms hold roughly 8% more cash than their private counterparts (significant at the 1% level).
 The decision of whether to be public or private can be endogenous to the fundamental differences in firm characteristics (e.g., sales, R&D, capital expenditure, and leverage).
 I further apply the propensity score matching technique to control for such differences.
 The results are robust to this alternative technique.
 In addition, using the novel sample that consists of private firms that were public at one time, the regression estimate shows firms tend to hold more cash while public than after going private.
-Evidence from the comparison of public and private firms and the analysis of going-private firms supports the causal effect of analyst coverage on corporate cash policy.
+Evidence from the comparison of public and private firms and the analysis of going-private firms supports the notion of analyst coverage on corporate cash policy.
 Greater analyst coverage reduces information asymmetry and possible agency concerns, resulting in a higher valuation of holding cash.
 The trade-off framework suggests firms will hoard more cash given the benefits of doing so (e.g., precautionary motives) outweigh the costs of holding cash.
 Reduced information asymmetry lowers the cost of equity financing.
 Public firms can also raise precautionary cash reserves from the external market, which results in the significant difference between their cash holdings and those of their private counterparts.